- About us

 A ballot system is used in the allocation process.
 Advice will be sent to successful applicants only.

-Please read through all the supporting information carefully before lodging an application.
+Please read through all the supporting information below carefully before lodging an application.

 If your application is deemed incorrect or incomplete it will be rejected.